 - Get a videotape.
 It is less expensive.
 Plus, as illustrated above, your children can witness far more than you wish… Avoid this excuse.

 - I am concerned about anesthesia.
 This is a common concern.
-There is always a risk with any procedure that requiring anesthesia.
+There is always a risk with any procedure that required anesthesia.
 Many vets use monitors to kept track of heart rate and respiration during surgery.
 Talk to your vet about your concerns.
 The medical benefits far outweigh the slight risk involved with spaying or neutering.

 I hope I have given you something to think about and you will make the right choice.
 Just because a pet is purebred or cute does not mean it should be bred.
 Your dog can compete in almost all canine sports if spayed or neutered: obedience, agility, herding, tracking, field trials, and terrier trials.
 Your pet will enjoy a longer, happier life as well.